What is the United Way Community Care Fund?

 Community Care Fund grants

-The Community Care Fund is donor-designated funds directed toward quality local programs that benefit communities in the five counties we serve.
-Funding is granted to partner nonprofit organizations through a competitive application process.
+The Community Care Fund are pooled funds directed toward quality local programs that benefit communities in the five counties we serve.
+Funding is granted to organizations through a competitive application process.

-Grants will be awarded for a period of one year, with the possibility of an additional year renewal
+Grants will be awarded for a period of one year

 Funding may be requested for programs in any of the five counties we serve (Benewah, Bonner, Boundary, Kootenai, and Shoshone counties)